-Can scraping and NLP techniques aid your understanding of the ML research landscape?
+Can scraping data and NLP techniques aid your understanding?

 Spoiler: a little, but you still need to read the research!

 - I used a web scraper to extract publicly available research content from two of the top machine learning techniques (NeurIPS and ICML) over the period 2007-19 to generate a rich dataset of ~12,000 texts

 - Unsupervised topic modelling is used to explore clustering of terms across research areas; however, manual topic creation more clearly demonstrates trends over time

 - I also experimented with recent transfer learning techniques to develop a language model to generate “fake abstracts” which might be quite hard to distinguish for non-experts

 - Tools used: python, Google Colab, Scrapy, gensim, spaCy, regex, fast.ai libraries